libriscv/rvscript/README.md

 ## Building and running

 If you have installed any RISC-V compiler the rest should be simple: Run [build.sh](/engine/build.sh) in the engine folder.
-It will automatically call the build script to create RISC-V programs.
+It will also automatically start building script programs from the [programs folder](/programs).
+The actual script programs are located in [the scripts folder](/engine/scripts).

 ```sh
 cd engine